Meet the Team

 She currently works with a range of presentations, including Childhood Apraxia of Speech, speech delay, language delay, literacy difficulties and Developmental Language Disorder.

-Lisa is a member of Speech Pathology Australia.
+Lisa is Sounds Write and Hanen trained, and a member of Speech Pathology Australia.

 Occupational Therapist